YashShedge503/Factorial24_assg_1/README.md

 # Fashion MNIST Image Classifier

 This project demonstrates how to classify images of clothing items from the Fashion MNIST dataset using a Random Forest Classifier implemented with Scikit-learn.
+(We can use pytorch also, in real world normally we use CNN with pytorch for image classification).

 ## What this project does